- DVA Claims and VRB Appeals

 To be used for expense items that cannot reasonably be classified under any other category.
 This category should be used as a last resort.

-The following charities have been reviewed by RSL NSW and are approved for donations under SOP 1
+The following charities have been reviewed by RSL NSW and are approved for donations under the current SOP 1:

 - VVAA (NSW Branch)